Moo Deng: Online popularity

 Khao Kheow Open Zoo posted images of its pygmy hippopotamuses on its official Facebook page, and Moo Deng quickly became a fan favorite.
 Moo Deng is noted to be more playful and energetic than other hippopotamuses.
 In response to her popularity, the zoo began selling clothing and other merchandise featuring designs based on Moo Deng.
 Moo Deng inspired many pieces of fan art.

 Due to Moo Deng's viral online popularity, the number of daily visitors to the zoo doubled in early September 2024.
 Around this time, some visitors harassed the baby by splashing her with water or throwing objects at her to wake her up.
 As a result, the Khao Kheow Open Zoo installed security cameras around her enclosure.
 The zoo director threatened legal action against visitors who harassed her.
 The misbehavior by some visitors has been widely condemned online.
 The zoo also implemented a five-minute time limit for visitors in order to accommodate the high volume.

-In September 2024, zoo director Nitwit Chodchoi announced that the zoo had begun the process of copyrighting and trademarking "Moo Deng the hippo" to raise funds for the zoo.
+In September 2024, zoo director Narongwit Chodchoi announced that the zoo had begun the process of copyrighting and trademarking "Moo Deng the hippo" to raise funds for the zoo.
 The zoo also plans to launch a continuous livestream to allow fans to watch Moo Deng live over the Internet.

 On 28 September, Moo Deng was the subject of a Saturday Night Live sketch.
 She was parodied by Bowen Yang on Weekend Update, and the character was used to satirize American pop-artist Chappell Roan's commentary on fame and political endorsements.

 In November 2024, the zoo posted a video showing Moo Deng choosing between two carved fruit dishes featuring the names of Donald Trump and Kamala Harris in what the zoo said was a prediction on who would win the 2024 United States presidential election.
 Moo Deng selected the fruit engraved with Trump's name, a prediction that ultimately came true.
 That same month, GMM Grammy released an official Moo Deng theme song composed by Mueanphet Ammara titled "Moodeng Moodeng!" in Thai, English, Chinese, and Japanese.
 In December 2024, Google published a year-in-review-themed Google Doodle video about the most searched topics of that year, with Moo Deng featuring in it.

 In February 2025, the coordinator for the Taï Hippo Project in Côte d’Ivoire, Elie Bogui reported that while the meme has gone viral, there had been no significant impact observed in terms of funding for pigmy hippo conservation and protection.

-Over 69,000 fans visited the zoo on 10 July 2025 to celebrate Moo Deng's first birthday.
+Over 12,000 fans visited the zoo on 10 July 2025 to celebrate Moo Deng's first birthday.